computational-mama/sunshinesbright/content/posts/selfhosting/index.md

 featured_image= "tinyllama.jpeg"
 +++

-Last September, my colleague Kaustubh gave a wonderful talk about how he is self-hosting from an old laptop.
+Last September, my colleague [Kaustubh gave a wonderful talk](https://www.youtube.com/watch?v=hQtYPGbl9gE) about how he is self-hosting from an old laptop.
 He spoke very excitedly about his intentions with it, and how he achieved everything.
-Kaustabh technical know-how is exceptional, and his communicated the idea very simply.
+Kaustabh technical know-how is exceptional, and he communicated the idea very simply.

 It finally gave me a sense of what people say when they use the term “server”.
 I think it never struck me that it quite literally means “to serve”.
 So the server, _serves_ websites or other computatational things!

 After the talk, I was super excited and wondering what it might mean to host my own server, and if I could potentially do it with a rapsberry pi 4 that is lying around!

 ## Solar dreams
-In Oct/Nov 2024, I sat in on a info session from Rhizome.org, where a speaker explained a long standing project called **Solar Protocol**.
+In Oct/Nov 2024, I sat in on a info session from [Rhizome.org](https://rhizome.org/), where a speaker explained a long standing project called **[Solar Protocol](https://solarprotocol.net/)**.
 This also hosts simple websites on a raspberry pi - the amazing part is that they use Solar power to keep everything running!

 My combined excitement of selfhosting, raspberry pis and solar power source has kicked in hard in 2025 and this post is just a long form of things I did.